Portmeirion Town Hall

-Portmeirion Town Hall (Neuadd y Dref Portmeirion), is a municipal building in Portmeirion, Gwynedd, Wales.
-The structure, which is used as an events venue, is a Grade I listed building.
+Portmeirion Town Hall (Neuadd y Dref Portmeirion), also known as the Hercules Hall, is a building in Portmeirion, Gwynedd, Wales.
+Being in a private village without a government, the building is used as an events venue.
+It is a Grade I listed building.

 History

-The town hall formed one of a series of buildings designed and commissioned by the architect, Sir Clough Williams-Ellis, on a site which had previously been known "Aber Iâ" (English: Ice Estuary).
+The town hall formed one of a series of buildings designed and commissioned by the architect, Sir Clough Williams-Ellis, on a site which had previously been known as Aber Iâ (English: Ice Estuary).
 He developed the site to create a Mediterranean-style village which he called "Portmeirion".
 The town hall was designed in the Jacobean style, built in rubble masonry on the ground floor and in brick with a stucco finish on the first floor, and was completed in 1938.

 The design involved an asymmetrical main frontage with five bays facing east towards the centre of the village.
 The central bay, which projected forward, featured a three-stage tower with a doorway with a moulded architrave and a cornice on the ground floor, a large mullioned and transomed window on the first floor and a balcony with a round-headed French door and an oculus on the second floor, all surmounted by a steeply shaped roof with a lantern, coronet and ball.
 The coronet was created using an upturned pig boiler.
 The left hand end bay, which also projected forward, contained an archway with voussoirs on the ground floor and a mullioned and transomed window on the first floor, while the right hand end bay, which did not project forward, contained a mullioned window on the ground floor and a wrought iron balcony with a round headed French door on the first floor.
 Internally, the principal rooms were the main assembly room known as the "Hercules Hall" and a smaller reception room known as the "Tudor Room", both on the first floor.